 Every day, millions of consumers choose products that have been through a filter, sieve or strainer.
 Chocolate must be quality inspected at every transition point to prevent contamination.
-Cereal manufacturers want to remove oversize and undersize pieces for a more consistent product while high quality citrus juice requires separating the pulp, seeds and peel membrane.
+Cereal manufacturers want to remove oversized and undersized pieces for a more consistent product while high quality citrus juice requires separating the pulp, seeds and peel membrane.

-Pharmaceutical manufacturing companies use sieves to prevent contamination, ensure their products are safe for public consumption and adhere to occupational exposure limits for employees.
+Pharmaceutical manufacturing companies use sieve filter systems to prevent contamination, ensure their products are safe for public consumption and adhere to occupational exposure limits for employees.
 There are two primary types of sieving: safety screening and grading.

 Sieves are a critical part of the production process.
 Recalling a pharmaceutical product due to quality defects or safety issues can damage the reputation and bottom line of any manufacturer.

 Sieves are manufactured from stainless steel (316L) although other corrosion resistant alloys can be used for handling highly corrosive fluids.
 Polishing them to a very low surface roughness provides excellent throughput and makes them extremely easy to clean.
 Sieves are broken down into three filtering categories:

 For particles 500 microns and below, ultrasonic frequencies sent through the sieve mesh prevent particles from blinding or blocking it.
 Blocking reduces the useful screening area with a resultant loss of capacity.

-To summarize the key points about filters, sieves and strainers:
+To summarize the key points about filters, strainers and sieves:

-SaniClean Strainers, a Newark Wire brand, manufactures a complete line of industrial sanitary strainers, assemblies, replacement parts, and filter media suitable for a wide range of applications and capacities.
+SaniClean Strainers, a Newark Wire brand, manufactures a complete line of industrial sanitary strainers, industrial sieve shakers, assemblies, replacement parts, and filter media suitable for a wide range of applications and capacities.
 SaniClean Strainers are easy to clean and ruggedly built to withstand the most demanding production cycles.
 Contact them today to find out more or for any help on your next filtration project.